Tring to Berkhamsted via Tom's Hill Walk

 8. In 300 metres as you near the top of the hill go through a wooden fieldgate and keep ahead, in 35 metres coming out into the open as a track cum drive joins from the right.
 In a further 85 metres go through a metal fieldgate into a private car parking area, with buildings over to your right.
 In 80 metres you exit the car park to go past the Old Stables and Tom's Hill then Rose cottage on your left and Stable cottage on your right, and bear left to continue now along a tarmac drive, initially with a high red brick wall on your right-hand side.
 Soon the drive takes you through light woodland.
 Ignore all signed ways off to your right.

 9. In 340 metres the drive joins a public road at a sharp bend in the road. [!]
 Turn right and head along the road’s left-hand earthen verge, uphill for 50 metres until you come on your left to an access drive into the National Trust’s Ashridge Estate .
-Turn left and head along the surfaced drive through woodland and in 295 metres go through a wooden swing gate to the left of a wooden fieldgate to pass on your left-hand side Old Copse Lodge .
+Turn left and head along the gravel drive through woodland and in 295 metres go through a wooden swing gate to the left of a wooden fieldgate to pass on your left-hand side Old Copse Lodge .

 10. Continue ahead past the lodge on what is now an earthen track, through light woodland, where there is evidence of recent cherry laurel and rhododendron invasive removal.
 Ignore ways off and in 480 metres cross over “Five Cross Junction” and keep ahead.
 In a further 500 metres you reach Thunderdell cottages on your right-hand side and come out onto a small – but busy - public road, which you cross over with care to enter the Ashridge Estate .

 11. You pass on your left-hand side the attractive chequered Thunderdell Lodge , with its stone walled garden.
 Some 10 metres beyond the end of the garden wall [!] you leave the estate road and bear left by a footpath post into woodland.
-But Note The gpx route takes you further along the estate road, until you come to a tarmac cross path, which you join by turning left.
-This is the same tarmac path which these written directions describe below.

 13. Directly behind Princes Riding path (ahead of you) is a golf course.
 Note There is a public footpath which crosses diagonally right across the fairway ahead of you, which you could take, but from time to time the golf course managers put up notices asking you to take an easy, convenient diversion which does not interrupt play.
 We will take this diversion as follows.